Want to learn new ways to make extra money?

 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

-Lucius Seneca’s quote is as true today as it was in ancient Rome:[clickToTweet tweet=”Luck is what happens when preparation meets opportunity.” quote=”Luck is what happens when preparation meets opportunity.”]
+Lucius Seneca’s quote is as true today as it was in ancient Rome: “Luck is a matter of preparation meeting opportunity.”
+It means that every person is responsible for creating his or her own fortune.

 1. Build an emergency fund

 A money goal won’t be worth anything unless you first set aside funds in case of an emergency.
 Since it’s impossible to know what life will bring, keep a little extra stashed away at all times.
 According to Certified Money Coach Megan Robinson, an emergency fund is “a savings account set aside specifically for those ‘just in case’ situations.”